An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Shifted Poisson structures on super derived NQ-manifolds

 The formulation of shifted Poisson structures for super dg NQ-manifolds follows along the same lines as the construction for stacky CDGAs in \cite[\S \ref{poisson-Artinsn}]{poisson}.
 The main subtlety is to combine the two gradings in an effective way.
 In this section, we fix a super dg NQ-manifold $X=(X^{0,=}_0,\O_X)$.

 The definition of an $n$-shifted Poisson structure on $X$ is fairly obvious: it is a Lie bracket of total cochain degree $-n$ on $\O_X$, or rather an $L_{\infty}$-structure in the form of a sequence $[-]_m$ of $m$-ary operations of cochain degree $1-(n+1)(m-1)$.
 However, the precise formulation (Definition \ref{bipoldef}) is quite subtle, involving lower bounds on the cochain degrees of the operations.
+See \S \ref{filtsn} for a little more detail on that perspective.